 2nd-5th Grade: Once students are finished with drawing their pictures, ask each student to write a sentence explaining their drawings by writing the phrase, "what if" and then finishing the sentence.
 For example, students would write, "what if a (insert animal) was (doing the action)?"
-They could then add another sentence or two to enhance the narrative.
-I.e. "What if the dog was skateboarding on a ramp?
-It would be so cool if he could do tricks.
-If he was doing tricks, then he'd definitely need a helmet!"
+They could then add another sentence describing how it would make them feel if that scenario happened in real life.